 The student is responsible for self-identifying and initiating the process, completing an Accessibility Services Intake Form, and providing documentation to the Dean of Enrollment Management.

 Documentation from a licensed health care provider should meet the following criteria:

 - Letter printed on letterhead that describes the diagnosis affecting major life activities, symptoms, limited functional abilities in an educational setting and recommendations regarding effective academic accommodations to equalize student's educational opportunities

 - Credentials and contact information of the licensed professional

-- Documentation forms to verify specific disabilities are available from the Director of Student Services and External Relations
+- Documentation forms to verify specific disabilities are available from the Dean of Enrollment Management.

 Inquiries regarding federal laws and regulations concerning the College's compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 may be directed to the Office for Civil Rights.